Whispers of Witchery: Exploring Written Records of Witch and Witch Hunter Folktales

 “Vasilissa the Fair” (a.k.a “Vasilisa the Beautiful”): Vasilis(s)a is given a magical doll by her dying mother.
 Only with its help does the daughter cope with the laborious demands of her cruel stepmother and of Baba Yaga.
 Alexander Afanasyev’s transcription was translated by W.R.S.
 Ralston (1873), Nathan Haskell Dole (1907), and Leonard A. Magnus (1916), My discussion of it is here.

 “Yvashka with the Bear’s Ear”: In this delightfully twisted tale, a semi-wild boy born with a bear’s ear grows up and, alongside new friends, clashes with the dreaded Baba Yaga.
-The tale was transcribed and translated by George Borrow (1862), and my comments on it are here.
+The tale was transcribed and translated by George Borrow (1862).
+It was also translated by Post Wheeler (1912), and my comments on it are here.

 search previous next tag category expand menu location phone mail time cart zoom edit close